jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `automate run toolkit "AcmeAPI"`

 > This command creates a new "solution" from the `AcmeAPI` toolkit, and returns its unique SOLUTIONID.

+To list all the solutions that have been created:

+`automate run list-solutions`

+> This commands lists all the created solutions in the current directory.

+Now, lets program one of the solutions:

 `automate using "<SOLUTIONID>" --set "Name=Orders" --with ResourceName=Order"`